Setting Up WooCommerce Shipping Services

 Configure weight and dimensions for your WooCommerce Products

-One of the prerequisites to set up shipping on your WooCommerce store is to configure the weight and dimensions for the WooCommerce products.
+One of the prerequisites to set up shipping on your WooCommerce store is to configure the weight and dimensions of the WooCommerce products.

 To set up product weight and dimensions, visit Products > All Products and click on Edit under the product name.